-Once you’ve brainstormed around these four brand voice attributes, develop a roadmap for your brand’s voice which you can share with everyone who is involved in writing for, or speaking on behalf of, your brand in social media.
+Once you’ve brainstormed around these four brand voice attributes, develop a roadmap for your brand’s voice which you can share with everyone who is involved in writing for, or speaking on behalf of, your brand in social media (even when you buy automatic likes for Instagram).
 This roadmap can be a simple as a one-sheeter with your brand voice attributes in writing, or you can craft some examples which front-line engagers can emulate.
 Add buzzwords – the words which describe your brand and which you want to have used when appropriate; for example, if you’re Disney, your buzzwords are something like: kingdom, magic, magical, family, experience, fun.
 Then add some “dos and don’ts” guidelines for your engagers so they can get a feel for the types of language and content you expect them to create.

 Your brand voice in social media will evolve over time.
 It would be great to think about undertaking a brand voice development exercise before you open a new Twitter account – but if you’ve already been engaging in social media and feel like your voice needs refinement, take the time to work on it now.
 Make subtle changes and your fans and followers probably won’t even notice that there was a change – but if you can more closely match your voice to their needs, you may attract even more customers and develop greater engagement and loyalty than you ever have before.

 This is an oldie but goodie and it’s still as useful today as it was when I wrote it for Social Media Explorer.
 This construct is being referenced by social media smarties everywhere, including Buffer and Kevan Lee writing for Fast Company.